pear, blue cheese and walnut salad with a maple syrup vinaigrette

 But I was in the mood for the ‘classic’ salad.
 So being in a ‘maple syrup’ frame of mind recently, and having thrown it over my oats with apple and pear the other day, I made up a vinaigrette dressing with it to give the salad the sweetness I felt it needed.

 Make the salad up using any nice lettuce leaves that you prefer.
 I think rocket (arugula) works wonderfully here as this adds a nice peppery dimension to the sweet and salty.
 Slices of fresh pear, chunks of blue cheese and a sprinkling of raw walnuts and there you have it.
-I find it best to make this salad just before serving, as pears go brown very quickly.

 - 60ml olive oil (4 Tbs)